Detector

 Picture: High resistivity, fully depleted CCDs

-The DAMIC CCDs currently installed at SNOLAB were developed by Lawrence Berkeley National Laboratory (LBNL).
-They have a record thickness of 675 μm and active area of 6 cm x 6 cm, for a mass of 6 g each (Fig. 1.a).
+The DAMIC-M CCDs were developed by Lawrence Berkeley National Laboratory (LBNL).
+They have a record thickness of 675 μm and active area of 9.2 cm x 2.3 cm, for a mass of 3.2 g each.
+A DAMIC-M module consists of four of these CCDs, glued on a silicon substrate (Fig. 1.a).

-The 15 μm x 15 μm pixels have a conventional 3-phase polysilicon gate structure to hold and transfer the charge, arranged in an array of 4k x 4k pixels.
+The 15 μm x 15 μm pixels have a conventional 3-phase polysilicon gate structure to hold and transfer the charge, arranged in an array of 6144 x 1536 pixels pixels.

 In the serial readout process, the charge is transferred vertically from pixel to pixel along each column by appropriate clocking of the 3-phase gates until it reaches the last row (“serial register”); higher frequency clocks move the charge horizontally until the end of the serial register where the on-chip charge-to-voltage amplifier is located.
 The corresponding voltage signal is then processed to determine the pixel charge.
-A readout noise of ≈ 1.6 electrons has been achieved at SNOLAB.
+A readout noise of ≈ 3.2 electrons for a single pixel charge measurement has been achieved in the Low Background Chamber at the LSM.
+The skipper readout (see below) reduces this noise to a sub-electron level

 CCDs as Dark Matter detectors